open-contracting-archive/api-specification/README.md

 Single File API type (publishing an individual package)
 ---------------------------------------------------

 A publisher has just a single release/record package file.
-The releases an records in these packages SHOULD be ordered by last modified date descending.
+The releases and records in these packages SHOULD be ordered by last modified date descending.

 These Base Files MUST be hosted at: